UAE, AFGHANISTAN

 WOMEN OF AFGHANISTAN

-One of the most documented aspects of new Taliban rule was the rights and freedoms of women.
-After turning a corner during the U.S. invasion it seems that things have gone back again.
-Although its worth noting there are few restrictions which have been somewhat relaxed, many have not, especially that allowing a girl older than 12 to go to school.
+One of the most documented aspects of the new Taliban rule was the rights and freedoms of women.
+After turning a corner during the U.S. invasion, it seems things have gone back to the way they were.
+Although it’s worth noting that a few restrictions have been somewhat relaxed, many remain, especially the ban on girls older than 12 attending school.

-There is no official rule of law in Afghanistan, things are very inconsistent and it also depends on which region you are in.
-Although it is suggested that women cannot work I did walk through a bazaar in Bamiyan which was owned by only women.
+There is no official rule of law in Afghanistan; things are very inconsistent, and it also depends on which region you are in.
+Although it is suggested that women cannot work, I did walk through a bazaar in Bamiyan owned solely by women.
 Bamiyan doesn’t seem to be that bit more Liberal.

 Veils also seem to be back in use, covering anything from the head to the entire face.
-I have visited many Islamic countries before but had never seen the entire face of a women covered, including the eyes.
+I have visited many Islamic countries before, but had never seen the entire face of a woman covered, including the eyes.

 SUMMED UP….